 Alison has determined the fate of thousands of hopeful applicants and she knows what it takes to get in.
 She knows what makes a student go from a "like many others" applicant to a "clear stand out" applicant.
 She's seen and evaluated every kind of applicant from home schooler to top of the class prep schooler.
 She knows how students with disabilities are handled.
 She knows what "flags" move students into the center of attention.
 She knows what will make an applicant a "fast track deny."
 She even knows why and how an applicant with a criminal record might gain admission because she's read their files, interviewed them, and helped make admissions decisions on their applications.

-Alison works with college applicants and heads our college admissions coaching practice.
-She is the co-author, with colleague Anna Ivey, of How to Prepare a Standout College Application.
+Alison is a member of the Higher Education Consultants Association (HECA) and has served on their Ethics Committee.
+She heads our college admissions coaching practice and is co-author, with colleague Anna Ivey, of the book How to Prepare a Standout College Application.

-Greg works with law school applicants.
+Charanya works with JD applicants.

-Janeille is a New York qualified attorney-at-law who graduated from Harvard Law School and Harvard's John F. Kennedy School of Government.
+Janeille is a New York qualified attorney who graduated from Harvard Law School and Harvard's John F. Kennedy School of Government.
 Currently, she is completing her PhD in Criminal Justice Policy at the London School of Economics and Political Science, where she is the recipient of a Post-Graduate Research Scholarship.
 Janeille has had a varied career, which includes time spent as an associate in the London office of Simpson Thacher & Bartlett LLP, a legal intern at the United Nations International Criminal Tribunal for Rwanda, and an international strategy consultant at PricewaterhouseCoopers LLP.